Wildlife photography: History

 In the early days of photography, it was difficult to get a photograph of wildlife due to slow lenses and the low sensitivity of photographic media.
-Earlier photos of animals were often captive animals.
+Earlier photos of animals were often of captive ones.
 These included photos of lion cubs taken at the Bristol zoo in 1854 and in 1864, photos of the last Quagga by Frank Hayes.
 Wildlife photography gained more traction when faster photography emulsions and quicker shutters came in the 1880s.
 Developments like these lead to photos such as the ones taken by German Ottomar Anschutz in 1884, the first shots of wild birds in action.
+In 1894 wildlife photographers Mary Augusta Wallihan and her husband Allan published a book of photographs they had taken of wildlife in the Rocky Mountains.
 Members of the Delaware Valley Ornithological Club (DVOC) captured early photographs of nesting songbirds in the Philadelphia area in 1897.
 In July 1906, National Geographic published its first wildlife photos.
 The photos were taken by George Shiras III, a U.S. Representative from Pennsylvania.
 Some of his photos were taken with the first wire-tripped camera traps.